 Classification of Handwoven Fabrics

 With the advent of technology, Weavers, crafters, and historians have introduced certain systems to describe several forms of interlacement plain.
 However, Double-cloth, satins, and Twill are the most common and popular forms of weaves.

 Satin is a weave with a glossy, lustrous surface and matte back.
 It formed by using filaments of Nylon, Polyester, and silk.
 The Satin fabric feels amazingly soothing to touch and is a comfortable choice of clothing.

 Double cloth or Double cotton is a weave that has two layers of threads woven one above the other.
 Double-cotton fabrics are attention-grabbing and look cool, sober and appealing to the eyes.

 Twill is the most ancient and trendiest form of the weaving technique used to produce diagonal lines called “wales” which are repeated regularly.

 Handwoven Fabrics in Everyday Routine

-Handwoven fabrics have it own charm and charisma.
-The rich colors, beautiful aesthetics and the traditions and culture that a handwoven fabric depict is to die for.
+Handwoven fabrics have their charm and charisma.
+The rich colors, beautiful aesthetics and the traditions and culture that a handwoven fabric depict are to die for.

-People love to use handwoven fabrics in their everyday routine.
+People love to use handwoven fabrics in their everyday routines.
 Handwoven scarfs are of considerable importance nowadays and look ethereal.